simonanckaert/projecten3-1819-angular-groep4-mindfullness/README.md

-# Mindfulness -- Angular Webapplicaiton
+# Mindfulness -- Angular Webapplication

 This project is intended as a tool for Mindfulness psychologist Sarah and her colleagues to manage the Android application.